Climate-related Disclosures

 Protection of an Ardeid Roosting Site in Tuen Mun Park

 In developing new railway projects, we consider environmental protection and biodiversity at all project stages, including planning, design, construction and operational phases.
 Taking Tuen Mun South Extension Project as an example, we safeguard the Ardeid Night Roost roosting site in Tuen Mun Park during the project design stage.
-We have assessed potential ecological impact, completed ecological surveys and pre-construction monitoring to facilitate the formulation of mitigation measures during construction and operation phases.
+We have assessed potential ecological impact, completed ecological surveys and pre-construction monitoring to facilitate the formulation of mitigation measures during construction.
 These include establishing a buffer zone and controlling working hours, minimising noise and light disturbance from construction activities, etc. We will also conduct regular monitoring to track our performance.

 Hin Keng Station